Once Upon a Mattress: Act I

-The King discovers Larken's pregnancy and pantomimes this to his confidantes, the Minstrel and the Jester.
-He tells them to not say a word, but they both are more worried about the King letting it slip, because even though he is mute, he can still communicate ("The Minstrel, the Jester, and I").
-Later, the Queen, assisted by the Wizard, designs a test for Winnifred based on something they are sure she has not got at all—sensitivity.
+The King discovers Larken's pregnancy and pantomimes this to his confidants, the Minstrel and the Jester.
+He tells them not to say a word, but they both are more worried about the King letting it slip, because even though he is mute, he can still communicate ("The Minstrel, the Jester, and I").
+Later, the Queen, assisted by the Wizard, designs a test for Winnifred based on something they are sure she doesn’t have at all—sensitivity.
 They will place a tiny pea beneath twenty thick downy mattresses.
 If Winnifred is unable to sleep due to the pea, then she will be sensitive enough to marry Dauntless ("Sensitivity").

 Meanwhile, Winnifred tells Dauntless and the ladies in waiting about her home in the swamp ("The Swamps of Home") and meets the King, and they immediately like each other.
 Then, after spilling a purple vase filled with fresh new baby's breath, Winnifred is caught cleaning the mess by Lady Larken who mistakes her for a chambermaid.
 Soon Harry gets mad at Larken for her mistake and they get in a fight.
 Larken vows that she will run far far away where she will never see him again.

 The King, the Minstrel and the Jester catch Larken trying to run away, and they try to stop her but in the end decide to help her escape to Normandy ("Normandy").
-Later that night, the Queen throws a ball so Winnifred can dance the most exhausting dance in the world, "The Spanish Panic".
+Later that night, the Queen throws a ball so Winnifred can dance the most exhausting dance in the world: "The Spanish Panic".
 The Queen hopes that Winnifred will tire herself, but the plan fails.
 Winnifred is the last one standing as everyone collapses from exhaustion at the dance's climax.
 She asks Dauntless to try to give her a clue as to what the test might be, but he's not sure.
 He brings out a huge barbell that one of the princesses was asked to lift, but even he cannot lift it.
 Winnifred does easily and Dauntless admits that he loves her.
 Winnifred mentions that her nickname is Fred and Dauntless sings of his love for her as she practices numerous tasks she might have to do for the test, including singing, dancing, wrestling, acting, playing the Minstrel's lute, pantomiming and drinking herself unconscious ("Song of Love").